akeelahmed/progresso/README.md

 # Progress

 Progress is a Way to manage tasks.

-It may seem a lot like [Trello](https://trello.com/), that's because it is a _rough_ clone of Trello.
-Minus some of the features.
+It may seem a lot like [Trello](https://trello.com/), that's primarily because it _is_ a Trello clone.

 Create boards, add lists to the boards, and add cards to the lists.
-Drag the lists and cards around to rearrange them, mark cards as completed.
+Drag the lists and cards around to rearrange them, click things to edit them.

 ## Tech